Redmar-van-den-Berg/exonviz-web/README.md

 ------------------------------------------------------------------------
 ## Documentation
-Write the documetnation for exonviz-web here
+Write the documentation for exonviz-web here